raspberrypilearning/time-to-make/en/step_1.md

 ## What you will make

-Time to Make is a spinning wheel made from cardboard and a stepper motor that randomly selects one of four options each time it turns.
+Time to Make is a spinning wheel chooser made from cardboard and a stepper motor.
+It randomly selects one of four options each time it turns.

 You can make your own version!
 Yours could:
 - ask quiz questions